Our management team

 Mr. Lyons holds a bachelor’s degree in Economics from Vassar College and an MBA from the University of Chicago.

-Theresa Redburn was appointed senior vice-president, commercial and corporate development, effective January 1, 2017.
+Sherri Evers was appointed vice-president, commercial and corporate development, effective January 1, 2021.

-Ms. Redburn is Canadian and holds a bachelor of science degree from Queen’s University in Chemical Engineering.
+Ms. Evers is Canadian and holds a bachelor of commerce degree from the University of Saskatchewan in Marketing and General Business.